| Minutes of August

 |

-… during the forenoon he learned that there
+He further said that during the forenoon he learned that there

 the dog in the morning, that after the explanation at noon was so generally

-given, he thought that every one in the Camp might have known it. |
+given, he thought that every one in the camp might have known it. |

 |